Pirates of Silicon Valley: Plot

 The film follows Jobs's relationship with his high school girlfriend and early Apple employee, Arlene (a pseudonym for Chrisann Brennan), and the difficulties he had with acknowledging his parental legitimacy of their daughter, Lisa.
 Around the time she was born, Jobs unveiled his next computer, which he named Lisa.
 The Lisa was followed in 1984 by the Macintosh, both having been inspired by the Xerox Alto.

+During the October 1983 Apple keynote address, Jobs shows a preview of the 1984 Macintosh commercial.
+During which he also finds out that Microsoft secured a licensing deal in Japan to deploy PCs with Microsoft apps, including the upcoming Windows 1.0.
+Jobs and Gates then have a bitter falling out.
+Jobs claimed that Gates completely ripped off of Apple's design and went behind their backs to secure a deal against their partnership.
+Gates responds by saying that they were within their contractual rights to do so, that Apple had done the same thing to Xerox, and rather that it was analogous to both of them stealing from a rich neighbor who left their door unlocked.
 The main body of the film finally concludes with a 30th birthday toast in 1985 to Steve Jobs shortly before he was forced out of Apple by CEO John Sculley.

 The film ends in 1997, with the return of 42-year-old Jobs to Apple (after its acquisition of NeXT Computer) and with his announcement at the MacWorld Expo of an alliance between Apple and Microsoft.
 It also indicates that Jobs is now married, has children, and has reconciled with Lisa.